A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Introduction

-\textit{\textbf{Notation--}} \begin{enumerate} \item Lowercase symbols represent scalars, e.g., $p$; bold lowercase symbols denote vectors, e.g., $\bs{p}$; bold uppercase symbols denote matrices, e.g., $\bs{P}$; and bold crossed lowercase symbols denote quaternions, \mbox{e.g., $\bs{\pbar}$}. \item The set of unit vectors is denoted by $\mathcal{S}^2$.
-The special orthogonal group in the \mbox{three-dimensional} space is denoted by $\mathcal{SO}(3)$. \item The sets of reals and positive reals are denoted by $\mathbb{R}$ and $\mathbb{R}_{> 0}$, respectively.
-The set of integers is denoted by $\mathbb{Z}$. \item The symbols $\times$ and $\otimes$ respectively denote the \mbox{cross-product} of two vectors and the multiplication between two quaternions. \item Throughout the rest of the paper, we use the notion of extended class $\mathcal{K}_{\infty}$ function as defined in~\cite{AmesAD2017}. \end{enumerate}
+\textit{\textbf{Notation---}} \begin{enumerate} \item Lowercase symbols represent scalars, e.g., $p$; bold lowercase symbols denote vectors, e.g., $\bs{p}$; bold uppercase symbols denote matrices, e.g., $\bs{P}$; and, bold crossed lowercase symbols denote quaternions, \mbox{e.g., $\bs{\pbar}$}. \item The set of unit $3$D vectors is denoted by $\bs{\mathcal{S}}^2$. \item The sets of reals and positive reals are denoted by $\mathbb{R}$ and $\mathbb{R}_{> 0}$, respectively.
+The set of integers is denoted by $\mathbb{Z}$. \item The symbols $\times$ and $\otimes$ denote the \mbox{cross-product} of two vectors and multiplication between two quaternions, respectively. \item Throughout the rest of the paper, we use the notion of extended class $\mathcal{K}$ function as defined in\cite{AmesAD2017}. \end{enumerate}